silicon-heaven/shv-doc/src/chainpack.md

 Signed int is stored in the same way as the unsigned one, the only difference is that the sign bit is stored at position marked by `s`

-LSB is least significant byte
+LSB is the least significant byte

 s is sign bit
 ```